 The new 2024 NCCS Scholarship online application is now available: 2024 NCCS Scholarship Application

 Applications must be submitted online.
-The application will also require the following:
+The application requires the following:

 - You must provide your email along with a parent's or guardian's email to save or submit the application.
 This will allow you and your parent/guardian to review your application and save a copy.
 When submitted no further changes will be allowed and you will no longer be able to access your original application link.

 - Uploading your high school transcript.

 - Uploading a recent high resolution digital photo (headshot) of yourself in BSA uniform.

 Please e-mail firstname.lastname@example.org or call Elizabeth Olivas at 214-714-6950 (direct line) or 972-580-2114 (message).

 Publicity Waiver: You may download the NCCS Publicity Waiver here.